Contact Us

 Head of Music

-At Huili School Hangzhou, the arts form a fundamental cornerstone of our holistic educational offering.
+At Hiba Academy Hangzhou, the arts form a fundamental cornerstone of our holistic educational offering.
 Music is, of course, central to this.
-The music curriculum at Huili is delivered to enable pupils to gain a firm grasp of musical skills and knowledge whilst developing a lifelong love of music.
+The music curriculum at Hiba is delivered to enable pupils to gain a firm grasp of musical skills and knowledge whilst developing a lifelong love of music.

-At Huili, we combine the Chinese and English music curriculums.
+At Hiba, we combine the Chinese and English music curriculums.
 We are proud to offer a holistic approach to music teaching and learning in which our pupils are at the centre.

 All our pupils learn three music skills to explore the art form at their own pace and interest.
 The acquisition of these skills is taught through lessons carefully crafted according to age appropriateness and levels.